For Tilray Brands Inc. [TLRY], Analyst sees a rise to $3.90. What next?

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for TLRY.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Tilray Brands Inc. go to 37.00%.

-There are presently around $158 million, or 12.50% of TLRY stock, in the hands of institutional investors.
-The top three institutional holders of TLRY stocks are: ETF MANAGERS GROUP, LLC with ownership of 7,598,523, which is approximately New of the company’s market cap and around 1.40% of the total institutional ownership; SUSQUEHANNA INTERNATIONAL GROUP, LLP, holding 4,164,604 shares of the stock with an approximate value of $9.79 million in TLRY stocks shares; and MORGAN STANLEY, currently with $6.05 million in TLRY stock with ownership of nearly -33.42% of the company’s market capitalization.
+There are presently around $188 million, or 12.50% of TLRY stock, in the hands of institutional investors.
+The top three institutional holders of TLRY stocks are: ETF MANAGERS GROUP, LLC with ownership of 7,598,523, which is approximately New of the company’s market cap and around 1.40% of the total institutional ownership; SUSQUEHANNA INTERNATIONAL GROUP, LLP, holding 4,164,604 shares of the stock with an approximate value of $11.54 million in TLRY stocks shares; and MIRAE ASSET GLOBAL INVESTMENTS CO., LTD., currently with $7.42 million in TLRY stock with ownership of nearly 12.543% of the company’s market capitalization.